-- a satellite front-end supporting DVB-S and DVB-S2 is from here referred to as a satellite NorDig IRD. - a cable front-end supporting DVB-C is from here referred to as a cable NorDig IRD. - a terrestrial front-end supporting DVB-T and DVB-T2 is from here referred to as a terrestrial NorDig IRD. - an IP-based front-end supporting IPTV over managed networks is from here referred to as a IPTV NorDig IRD.
+- a satellite front-end supporting DVB-S and DVB-S2 is from here referred to as a satellite NorDig IRD, see section 3.2. - a cable front-end supporting DVB-C is from here referred to as a cable NorDig IRD, see section 3.3. - a terrestrial front-end supporting DVB-T and DVB-T2 is from here referred to as a terrestrial NorDig IRD, see section 3.4. - an IP-based front-end supporting IPTV over managed networks is from here referred to as an IPTV NorDig IRD, see section 3.5.